IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 Vim auto-complete with the COBOL LSP
 </p>

-LSPs use JSON-RPC to communicate between the development tool and the language server.
-This allows the server to be implemented in any language and simplifies the protocol itself.
+LSP uses JSON-RPC to communicate between the development tool and the language server.
+This allows the server to be implemented in any language.
 The protocol defines a set of language-neutral features that can be supported by the server, such as code completion and go-to-definition.
 The specific integration of a language server into a tool is left up to the tool developers.
 For more information on what languages implement language servers, check out this [page](https://microsoft.github.io/language-server-protocol/implementors/servers/).

 ## Why LSPs are handy for development